-CHANGES TO GRANT PLANS OR BUDGET
+CHANGES TO GRANT PLAN OR BUDGET

 The Awarded Applicant shall contact the Coordinating Board to notify staff of, or request changes to, the Grant.
-The nature or content of a proposed change determines whether the Awarded Applicant notifies Coordinating Board staff by email or requests a formal amendment via the Perkins Portal:
+The nature or content of a proposed change determines whether the Awarded Applicant shall notify Coordinating Board staff by email or request a formal amendment via the Perkins Portal.